ibm-cloud-docs/vpc/vpn-ts-c2s-traffic-flow.md

    * If routing inconsistencies persist, re-create the VPN server.
    * Consider deploying the VPN server in a dedicated subnet to simplify routing and avoid future conflicts.

+### Resolve routes stuck Pending or Deleting state
+{: #resolve-stuck-vpn-routes}

+VPN route creation or deletion can remain in a `Pending` or `Deleting` state when the VPN server is unable to successfully apply configuration updates.

+1. From the VPN server details page, review the VPN route status.

+1. Check whether any VPN routes remain in a `Pending` or `Deleting` state for an extended period.

+1. If routes are stuck, verify that the certificates associated with the VPN server exist in Secrets Manager and are valid.
+Additionaly, verify that these certificates are accessible to the VPN server are not expired.

+1. Renew or replace the expired certificates and retry the route operation.

+   If the VPN server certificates are expired, invalid, or inaccessible, route creation can remain in a `Pending` state and route deletion can remain in a `Deleting` state because the VPN server cannot successfully apply configuration updates.
+   {: note}

 ### Resolve incorrect VPN server service routes
 {: #resolve-service-route-issues}